 Act as if equality is a reality

-Many female professionals have felt the effects of the gender gap during their careers, whether it was a pay dispute, a lost promotion or just a snide comment from a co-worker.
-Even if your work environment champions equality, you probably know other women who have faced some kind of discrimination, subtle or not, because of their gender.
+Many women have felt the effects of the gender gap during their careers, whether it was a pay dispute, a lost promotion or just a snide comment from a co-worker.
+Even if your work environment champions equality, you probably know people who have faced some kind of discrimination, subtle or not, because of their gender.

 It's difficult to think this way when cases of gender inequality are talked about in the news and on social media every day, but if women want to be viewed as equal in the workplace, they must stand their ground and demand the respect they deserve — and it starts by behaving as if the gap has been closed.

-"I have noticed that if you act like there's equality in the workplace, then there will be," Stephenson, of Smoke's Poutinerie, said.
+"I have noticed that if you act like there's equality in the workplace, then there will be," said Paula Stephenson, director of marketing at Smoke's Poutinerie.

 That's not to say that people should pretend inequality doesn't exist.
-Acknowledging the need for change is important, but more important are women's actions and attitudes in the workplace.
-A shift in mentality — that is, truly believing and acting like women's opinions and contributions are equal to men's, because they already intrinsically are — can spark the necessary discussions to truly create change in the workplace dynamic.
-To this end, Sexton, Natalie's CEO, reminded women that their gender should never be an excuse to settle or not achieve their goals.
+Acknowledging the need for change is important, but more important are your actions and attitudes in the workplace.
+To this end, Sexton reminded leaders that their gender should never be an excuse to settle or not achieve their goals.

 "Work the hardest and excel at what you do," Sexton told Business News Daily.
-"Fight for what you believe is right and have confidence in your ability to succeed despite adversity.
-Remember, it is not a weakness to be a woman — it is a gift."
+"Fight for what you believe is right and have confidence in your ability to succeed despite adversity."

 Some source interviews were conducted for a previous version of this article.